 When investors seek dividend yields, many only consider U.S. stocks.
-U.S. companies are forecasted to pay out $300 billion in dividends in 2013, according to Standard & Poor's Dow Jones Indexes.
-But traditionally foreign company stocks sport higher yields, and this year is no exception.
+U.S. companies paid out a record $311.8 billion in dividends in 2013, beating the 2012 record of $281.5 billion, according to Standard & Poor's.
+But traditionally, foreign company stocks sport higher yields.

 "It's a huge universe, and it's true that most foreign stock markets do have higher dividend yields than the U.S.," says Josh Peters, editor of Morningstar's DividendInvestor newsletter.